Solving contradictions to Prabhupāda’s words

 You can see that the conclusion is vastly different.
 God is a person, and He has a form and qualities, but is fully spiritual.
 When we become free from ignorance, we can join Him in His abode by His grace.

-The original verse doesn’t say God is impersonal or that we merge into him; these ideas are imposed on the translation I mentioned.
+The verse, thus, does not say God is impersonal or that we merge into him; these ideas are imposed on the translation I quoted.

 As you can see, changing the interpretation of just one or a few words can completely change the meaning given in the translation.
 In general, one should never accept any kind of translation from any source that is not fully accepted as authoritative.
 First of all, the original Sanskrit should be demanded, and then checked by a reliable scholar who properly understands the conclusions of our line.